ammarhakim/gkyl-doc/source/dev/grhd-primitive.rst

 :math:`i, j, k, l` range over the spatial coordinate directions :math:`\left\lbrace 1, \dots, 3 \right\rbrace` only.

+See also :ref:`this note <devGRHDEigensystem>` on the complete eigensystem for the GRHD equations (as implemented as part of Gkeyll's stable time-step calculation), and :ref:`this note <devBlackHoleSpacetimes>` on Gkeyll's handling of general black hole spacetimes and the Kerr-Schild coordinate system.

 Reconstruction algorithm for an ideal gas equation of state
 -----------------------------------------------------------